 Alternative certification programs for those who have a bachelor’s degree or meet other requirements

-Although each path will lead you to fulfilling your dream of becoming a teacher, here’s what you need to know so you can choose the best direction for you.
+Although each path will lead you to fulfil your dream of becoming a teacher, here’s what you need to know so you can choose the best direction for you.

 For those pursuing an undergraduate degree in education, teacher preparation programs typically are blended with bachelor’s degree programs.
 In other words, if a student is majoring in elementary, secondary or special education at a college or university, her college coursework and fieldwork also incorporate the state teacher credential requirements.